 GeneCards Summary for FGF23 Gene

 FGF23 (Fibroblast Growth Factor 23) is a Protein Coding gene.
 Diseases associated with FGF23 include Hypophosphatemic Rickets, Autosomal Dominant and Tumoral Calcinosis, Hyperphosphatemic, Familial, 2.
-Among its related pathways are RET signaling and Signaling by FGFR2 in disease.
+Among its related pathways are RET signaling and Downstream signaling of activated FGFR2.
 Gene Ontology (GO) annotations related to this gene include growth factor activity and type 1 fibroblast growth factor receptor binding.
-An important paralog of this gene is FGF19.
+An important paralog of this gene is FGF21.

 UniProtKB/Swiss-Prot Summary for FGF23 Gene

 Regulator of phosphate homeostasis.
 Inhibits renal tubular phosphate transport by reducing SLC34A1 levels.
 Upregulates EGR1 expression in the presence of KL (By similarity).
 Acts directly on the parathyroid to decrease PTH secretion (By similarity).
 Regulator of vitamin-D metabolism.
 Negatively regulates osteoblast differentiation and matrix mineralization.